Tokololo/react-json-ptr-form/README.md

 Retrieves the total number of errors for a ptr.
 ### touched
     touched: (ptr?: string) => boolean;
 Call this to determine if the form value at a provided ptr (which includes the child values further down the ptr) has been touched.
-If you leave ptr empty it will give you the touched status of the form as a whole which is equivalent to touched('/').
+If you omit ptr it will give you the touched status of the form as a whole which is equivalent to touched('/').
 ### setTouched
     setTouched: (ptr?: string) => void
 Call this to set the touch status of a form value at a provided ptr only.
 If you omit ptr you set the touched flag on every value in your form.
 Setting the touch status of a ptr does not automatically set the touch status of child ptrs further down, hence setTouched() is not equavalent to setTouched('/').
 ### valid
     valid: (ptr?: string) => boolean
 Call this to determine if the form value at a provided ptr (which includes the child values further down the ptr) is valid.
-If you leave ptr empty it will give you the valid status of the form as a whole which is equivalent to valid('/').
+If you omit ptr it will give you the valid status of the form as a whole which is equivalent to valid('/').
 Do not rely on the valid status of ptrs that your validation does not manage.
 For instance, you might have a child object for which the validation schema only requires it to be an object.
 If you request the valid status of a property on this child object it will be meaningless.
 ### dirty
     dirty: (ptr?: string) => boolean;
 Call this to determine if the form value at a provided ptr (which includes the child values further down the ptr) is dirty.
-If you omit prt you get the dirty state of the form as a whole which is equivalent to dirty('/').
+If you omit ptr you get the dirty state of the form as a whole which is equivalent to dirty('/').
 Passing it a ptr to a leaf node in the form state is fast and passing it a prt to a root node of the form state is slower.
 ### form
     form: {
       valid: (ptr?: string) => boolean,